jake-bladt/ideas/README.md

 Contain Me is an API that allows teams to manage and launch a subset of containers keyed by user.

+### DBScaffold

+A testing component to allow individual tests to build and seed parts of a database before they run (and tear them down after they're done.)

+To be done right, may require a SQL-like DSL...

+Also, I wonder what the practicality of using EFCore for continuous testing is.
+Could you do DB-first EF, then use the artifacts created to regenerate the database under test?

 ### The DevOps game

 Possibly a Zork-like command-line game, possibly a web game - a game in which the player's job is to take a dysfunctional IT department to "ten deployments a day."